plippe/blog/_posts/2019-05-01-taming-cats-applicative.md

 }
 ```

 Without dependency injection, this constructor becomes very rigid.
-A better approach is to give it readers.
+A better approach is to give its readers.

 ```scala
 trait UsersReader {